 Very comfortable.
 Feels light while still being supportive.
 Great customer service.
 Good for backpacking for lighter people with moderate loads (~40-60 pounds).
 Once broken in, the Limmer Lightweights have been the most comfortable boots that I've worn for backpacking.
-Even though they are called lightweights, they are just as supportive as other backpacking boots that I've worn.
-With the rocker soles, they feel much lighter when moving along on a trail.
-Full review
+They do take a while to break in (~50-100 miles) and Limmer recommends wearing them around for daily walking to help the break in process.
+Even though they are called lightweights, they are just as supportive as other backpacking… Full review

 These are not the custom masterpieces that have made Limmer boots the best in the world.
 They are very well made, but are imported from Germany.
 If they fit, then you're going to love them.
 If they don't fit, then you're SOL.
 I hike almost daily in a pair of Limmer boots that I had custom made for me 35 years ago, and they're still going strong.
 The off-the-shelf Limmer boots being reviewed here are not made by Limmer, they are imported from Germany under his close supervision.
 I know this from… Full review